isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    server.

 -  ``basic-auth-user`` - specifies the user ID for basic HTTP authentication.
-If not specified or specified as an empty string, no authentication header will be added to HTTP transactions.
+If not specified or specified as an empty string, no authentication header is added to HTTP transactions.
 It must not contain the colon (:) character.

 -  ``basic-auth-password`` - specifies the password for basic HTTP authentication.
 This parameter is ignored when the user ID is not specified